top of page

 - a novel by Victoria MacKenzie

-Neither poem nor play makes a measured assessment of Margery Kempe.
-She is the poem and she's certainly the dominant voice in the play.
-By contrast, MacKenzie's novel puts Kempe in perspective.
-She speaks for herself but is also seen through the eyes of the anchoress Julian of Norwich.
+In MacKenzie's novel Kempe speaks for herself but is also seen through the eyes of the anchoress Julian of Norwich.
 The two share the novel on equal terms, addressing the reader alternately.

 The cover design (hardback version) of MacKenzie's novel featuring Margery Kempe